Digital Transformation: Preparing for the Future (Part 1)

-This must-read interview highlights the public policy and corporate-social responsibility considerations that will separate winners from losers in the digital future.
+In this must-read interview, Ross offers a sobering look at the public policy and corporate-social responsibility considerations that will separate winners from losers in 2019 and beyond.

-Appian: Welcome to Digital Trailblazers.
-You’ve written a lot about the challenges of navigating the promise and perils of digital transformation.
+Appian: You’ve written a lot about the challenges of navigating the promise and peril of digital transformation.
 One of the things you warn about in your book is that our children aren’t being prepared for tomorrow’s economy.
 What did you mean by that?

 Ross: So, I think generally we’re doing too little to prepare today’s young people for tomorrow’s world—in part because we’re effectively delivering the same education that we were delivering after World War II.